-Further Growth Outlook Through 2040-or Not?
+Further Growth Outlook Through 2040 or Not?

-Displayed Figure 1.1, Population Growth Comparison, is the historical growth of the City of Bellaire compared to the enclave cities of West University Place, University Park and Highland Park in the Dallas area, and Alamo Heights in the San Antonio area.
+Displayed 1.1, in Figure Population Growth Comparison, is the historical growth of the City of Bellaire compared to the enclave cities of West University Place, University Park and Highland Park in the Dallas area, and Alamo Heights in the San Antonio area.
 Between 1930 and 1960, West University Place, University Park, and Alamo Heights each experienced rapid growth along with Bellaire.
-By 1960, University Park Bellaire had both surpassed Highland Park and West
+By University 1960, Park and Bellaire had both surpassed Highland Park and West